greenhandyk/Beat_Tracking/README.md

 # Beat_Tracking
 Real-time Beat Tracking for LED Cube
-# Off-line result getting compare
+## Off-line result getting compare
-step 1:Run Tempo_detection.py which is used for getting dynamic tempo// step 2:Run Offline_Beattracking.py which is used for getting the result of the new methods// step 3:Run the jupyter notebook follow the code in Evaluation.py to do the result comparision
+#step 1:Run Tempo_detection.py which is used for getting dynamic tempo
+#step 2:Run Offline_Beattracking.py which is used for getting the result of the new methods
+#step 3:Run the jupyter notebook follow the code in Evaluation.py to do the result comparision
 # Raspberry Pi side code
 choice 1: use the madmom code discussed in Yikai's Thesis choice 2: use Real_time_BT.py